ot4i/app-connect-templates/resources/markdown/Add each new Astra DB contact to MS Dynamics 365 for Sales and send an email_instructions.md

 3. To start the flow, in the banner, click **Start flow**.

-In this example, the flow triggers when a new contact is added in MS Dynamics 365 for Sales.
-This flow will add the same contact to Astra DB, and once the contact is added successfully, a notification email will be sent with the contact details.
-It helps you keep contact records in sync between MS Dynamics 365 for Sales and Astra DB.
+In this example, the flow triggers when a new contact is added in Astra DB.
+This flow will add the same contact to MS Dynamics 365 for Sales, and once the contact is added successfully, a notification email will be sent with the contact details.
+It helps you keep contact records in sync between Astra DB and MS Dynamics 365 for Sales.